Visa policy of the Democratic Republic of the Congo: Electronic visa (e-Visa)

 Citizens of other countries may obtain an e-Visa for up to 7 days.
 The electronic visa must be used within 3 months from the date of issue.

 In November 2024 DR Congo authorities announced the introduction of electronic visas for early 2025.

+The eVisa is usually processed within 72 hours and costs $300.
+An additional $90 must be paid at the point of entry.
+According to the eVisa website it can be used at any point of entry (land, sea, air).

 Virunga National Park

 As tourism is growing steadily for Virunga National Park, the government has joined forces and allowed the Park to act as a facilitator in the visa process.
 Local tour operators can act as facilitators in the process.